Best Financial Data Extraction Software in 2026

 Pricing transparency matters because it changes how quickly you can model total cost.
 Tools with public starting prices let you run a first-pass comparison immediately.
 Tools that require a sales process may still be the right fit, but they slow down shortlisting because you cannot estimate spend until after discovery calls, usage assumptions, and procurement review.

-A practical buying test is to ask each vendor for a realistic cost model using your actual document mix:
+Ask each vendor for a realistic cost model using your actual document mix:

 • 1,000 pages split across invoices, bank statements, receipts, and payroll